Jerusalem gay pride parade: 2015 attack

 On 30 July 2015, only three weeks after being released, Yishai Schlissel stabbed six marchers during the Jerusalem gay pride parade.
 The act was widely condemned, including by Prime Minister Benjamin Netanyahu.
 One of the victims, 16-year-old Shira Banki, died of her wounds at the Hadassah Medical Center three days later, on 2 August 2015.
 Shortly after, Prime Minister Netanyahu offered his condolences, adding, "We will deal with the murderer to the fullest extent of the law."
 Schlissel's mother, Rivka, expressed her sorrow over her son actions and expressed solidarity with the victims, saying, "We regret this very much and pray for the immediate recovery of the victims."
 An investigation was launched to examine the failure to identify Schlissel, who was recently released, as a threat.

 After 2015

 The number of pride participants after the 2015 attack was smaller than in years past.

 In 2016, some 25,000 took part, many in solidarity with the LGBT community following the deadly stabbing attack.

 In 2017, at least 22,000 marched in the parade.
 In 2018, at least 20,000 marched in the parade.

 On 6 June 2019, around 15,000 people marched in Jerusalem's annual pride parade.
 Under tight security with a reported 2,500 security personnel.
 At least 49 people who wanted to violently disturb the event were arrested.

+The 2024 Jerusalem gay pride parade occurred amidst subdued surroundings due to the Gaza war.
+Approximately 2,000 police officers were deployed to ensure safety during the event.
+Unlike previous years, the event lacked its usual vibrant atmosphere with cheers and music.
+Organizers estimated around 10,000 participants, significantly fewer than the 30,000 reported in 2023.